Vegan Shepherd’s Pie with Mushrooms

-- Bring the gravy to a simmer and cook on low flame until slightly reduced and thickened.
+- Bring the gravy to a simmer and cook on low heat for about 10 minutes until slightly reduced and thickened.
 Stir in the green peas and warm through.
-Taste and adjust seasonings to your taste with sea salt.
+Taste and adjust seasonings to your taste with sea salt.1 cup frozen green peas

-- Heat up a large skillet over medium low flame and add the remaining onion.
+- Heat up a large skillet over medium low heat and add the remaining 1/2 onion.
 Cook 5 minutes then stir in the mushrooms and a pinch of sea salt.
 Sauté until wilted and most of the liquid has evaporated.
 Transfer the cooked mushrooms to the pot with the gravy, stir and taste again.
+Allow the filling to cool off.1 large sweet onion, 1 lb brown mushrooms, 1 pinch sea salt

 - Spoon the mashed potatoes on top of the mushroom gravy and level them with the back of a spoon.
 Take a fork and create little tracks over the surface.

 - Transfer the Shepherd’s pie to the preheated broiler and broil for a few minutes until golden brown on top.
-Alternatively bake it in a preheated oven at 350"F for 25 minutes.Serve hot garnished with micro greens, chives or your favorite fresh herbs.
+Alternatively bake it in a preheated oven at 350"F for 25 minutes.Serve hot garnished with micro greens, chives or your favorite fresh herbs.1/4 cup micro greens or chives for garnish